How To Raise GH And KH In Shrimp Tank?

 How Will You Understand The Sudden Fall Of pH In Your Shrimp Tank?

 Your fish will show some signs of stress when any sudden changes in pH occur.
-If you notice agitated swimming, inertia, fast breathing, or such unusual behaviors in your shrimp colony, test the pH of your water and take necessary steps to keep it balanced.
+If you notice agitated swimming, inertia, fast breathing, or such unusual behaviors in your shrimp colony, test the pH of your water and take the necessary steps to keep it balanced.

 Can’t I Keep My Tank’s KH Very High?

-This question may peep through your mind as you have seen how KH fights with the nitrates and keep your water’s pH stable.
+This question may peep through your mind as you have seen how KH fights with the nitrates and keeps your water’s pH stable.
 So, why do many people keep their KH low?
 Well, there is a good reason behind it.

-While many shrimp species like alkaline water or hard water, there are some species who love to live in acidic or soft water.
+While many shrimp species like alkaline water or hard water, there are some species that love to live in acidic or soft water.
 So, the optimal KH and pH for these species are very low.

 Here is a list of some shrimp species and their optimal KH for your convenience.